Pleasure Island (North Carolina): Kure Beach

 In 1916, the Kure family put up money to build a modern road down Federal Point leading to their beach.
 The road was built from rock brought in from outside the area, as well as from Coquina rock found near Fort Fisher.
 The road opened up the area to automobile tourists from Wilmington and other parts of the state.

 A view of the Kure Beach Pier from the boardwalk.
 It was first built in 1923 by L.C.
 Kure.

 Hans Kure's son, L.C.
 Kure, built the first public fishing pier on Kure Beach in 1923.
 Kure relatives still run the pier today.

 In 1933 the Dow Chemical Company and the Ethyl Corporation built a plant near Kure Beach for extracting bromine from seawater.
 Bromine was used for an additive for gasoline and other fuels.
 The plant operated for approximately 15 years and employed 250 workers at its height.
 Most of the complex was demolished or destroyed in the late 1940s, although some ruins can still be found in the nearby forest.

 In 1945, the Kure Beach Progressive Association was established for improving conditions on the barrier island community.
 Money was raised to bring water, electricity and even a firetruck to the area.
 This association led to the incorporation of the Town of Kure Beach in 1947.

-Today Kure Beach is a thriving bedroom community with several restaurants, maritime forests and long, beautiful beaches.
+Kure Beach is a bedroom community that consists of maritime forest, commercial restaurants, and beaches.